Riftr/intelpy/README.md

 ### Linux

-There are two options: manual install (and use your system libraries) or download the pre-built package.
+There are three options: download the pre-built package, use pip or manual install (and use your system libraries/packages).

 #### Pre-built package